blackberry-garance/flowershow-app/blog/enhance-markdown-with-styled-jsx-blocks.md

 > [!tip] Tailwind Playground
 > To make component development easier, you can use [Tailwind Play](https://play.tailwindcss.com/) - an online playground for quickly prototyping and testing your Tailwind-styled components.
 Note that the playground uses HTML syntax, so when copying your final version to Flowershow, you'll need to convert HTML `class` attributes to `className` for JSX compatibility.
+>
+> **Pro tip**: When you're happy with your component in the playground, use ctrl+f to find all `class` attributes, then click the `>` button to open the replacement panel and quickly replace them with `className` before copying the code to your markdown file.

 > [!info] Why `not-prose` is Essential
 > The `not-prose` class is crucial when creating custom JSX components in Flowershow.
 By default, Flowershow applies Tailwind's typography plugin styles (prose classes) to all markdown content, which includes automatic styling for headings, paragraphs, links, and other elements.